The Hamptons (TV series): Series overview

 The Hamptons was produced by Gloria Monty, best known for turning the initially low-rated daytime serial General Hospital into a soap phenomenon.
 The series was shot on videotape rather than film, which gave it a look consistent with most daytime soap operas, and featured many cast members from daytime shows, such as Leigh Taylor-Young (Peyton Place), Michael Goodwin (Another World), John Reilly (As the World Turns and Dallas) and Bibi Besch (Secrets of Midland Heights, Somerset and Love Is a Many Splendored Thing).

 The show aired Wednesday nights ahead of reruns of Dynasty.
 Its storylines were driven by the rivalry between the Chadway and Duncan-Mortimer families, as each family aimed to gain control of the Duncan-Chadway department chain.
 The Chadways included Peter Chadway, managing director of Duncan-Chadway, his wife Lee, son Brian and daughter Miranda.
 The Duncan-Mortimers were headed by Adrienne, an alcoholic heiress, her husband Jay, president of Duncan-Chadway, and Tracy, her daughter from a previous marriage who is engaged to Brian.
 Also featured were Dr. David Landau, his lawyer girlfriend Cheryl Ashcroft, and rival businessman Nick Atwater of the Syndrex conglomerate.
 Fran Carlon appeared in a recurring role as Ada, the family housekeeper.

 By the fifth and final episode, Peter Chadway was accused of murdering Penny Drake (Jada Rowland), the store's personnel director, and Jay Mortimer was exposed as having forced his stepdaughter Tracy into an incestuous relationship.
-It was hoped if that if ratings were strong, the series would return to the ABC schedule at some point.
+It was hoped that if ratings were strong, the series would return to the ABC schedule at some point.
 However, no further episodes were produced and the cliffhangers were left unresolved.